 - Shipping and Orders: We maintain multiple shipping partners to ensure delivery schedules continue as planned.
 We have additional inventory available, and our staff will remain available to handle your orders and any issues that come up.

 - Additional Protections: We increased sanitization procedures for our facilities, as well as reconfirmed our stringent cleaning procedures with our donors.
-To limit the risk of community transmission, we are temporarily restricting visitors and cancelling facility tours.
+To limit the risk of community transmission, we are restricting visitors and canceling facility tours.

 The well-being of premature infants is paramount to us.
 To learn more about our safety and quality control processes please click here.